Follow these guidelines for safe towing:

 - Consult your local motor vehicle laws for towing a trailer.

 - See the instructions included with towing accessories for the proper installation and adjustment specifications.

 - Service your vehicle more frequently if you tow a trailer.
-See
+See your scheduled maintenance information.

 - If you use a rental trailer, follow the instructions the rental agency gives you.

 You can find information on load specification terms found on the tire label and Safety Compliance label as well as instructions on calculating your vehicle's load in the Load Carrying chapter.
 See

 Remember to account for the trailer tongue weight as part of your vehicle load when calculating the total vehicle weight.

 Do not use a hitch that either clamps onto the bumper or attaches to the axle.